-Where the majority of Southeast Asia has become a bustling tourist mecca, Laos has maintained a quiet – and dare we say more traditional – way of life.
+Where the majority of Southeast Asia has become a bustling tourist mecca, Laos has maintained a quiet – and, dare we say, more traditional – way of life.

 Your best bet to experience the Laos lifestyle is in the Northern suburb, Luang Prabang, where buses and noisy cars are forbidden, monks still participate in the daily ritual of Alms Giving, and the city has implemented a strict midnight curfew.

-Here’s our Just the Tips to best enjoy the calming culture of Luang Prabang.
+Here are our Just the Tips to best enjoy the calming culture of Luang Prabang.

 You’ll feel like an early 20th-century diplomat slumbering in any one of the city’s French colonial estates-turned-guesthouses.